tarantool/metrics/doc/monitoring/metrics_reference.rst

 Election
 --------

-Show the current state of a replica set node in regards to leader election.
+Shows the current state of a replica set node in regards to leader election.

 ..  _metrics-reference-election: